privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

   ![Yubico OTP](../assets/img/multi-factor-authentication/yubico-otp.png)
 </figure>

-There are some benefits and disadvantages to using Yubico OTP when compared to [TOTP](#time-based-one-time-password-totp).
+There are some benefits and disadvantages to using Yubico OTP when compared to TOTP.

 The Yubico validation server is a cloud based service, and users place trust in Yubico that they are storing data securely and not profiling users.
 The public ID associated with Yubico OTP is reused on every website and could be another avenue for third parties to profile the user.
-Like [TOTP](#time-based-one-time-password-totp), Yubico OTP does not provide phishing resistance.
+Like TOTP, Yubico OTP does not provide phishing resistance.

 If your threat model requires you to have different identities on different websites, **do not** use Yubico OTP with the same hardware security key across those websites as public ID is unique to each security key.

 #### FIDO (Fast IDentity Online)

-[FIDO](https://en.wikipedia.org/wiki/FIDO_Alliance) includes a number of standards, first there was [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) and then later [FIDO2](https://en.wikipedia.org/wiki/FIDO2_Project) with the web standard [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn).
+[FIDO](https://en.wikipedia.org/wiki/FIDO_Alliance) includes a number of standards, first there was U2F and then later [FIDO2](https://en.wikipedia.org/wiki/FIDO2_Project) which includes the web standard [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn).

-U2F and FIDO2 refer to the [CTAP (Client to Authenticator Protocol)](https://en.wikipedia.org/wiki/Client_to_Authenticator_Protocol), which is the protocol between the security key and the computer, such as a laptop or phone.
-It complements WebAuthn which is the component used to authenticate with the "Relying Party", the website, you're trying to log in on.
+U2F and FIDO2 refer to the [Client to Authenticator Protocol](https://en.wikipedia.org/wiki/Client_to_Authenticator_Protocol), which is the protocol between the security key and the computer, such as a laptop or phone.
+It complements WebAuthn which is the component used to authenticate with the website (the "Relying Party") you're trying to log in on.

 WebAuthn is the most secure and private form of second factor authentication.
 While the user experience is similar to Yubico OTP, the key does not print out a one-time password and validate with a third party server.
 Instead it uses [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for authentication.